eaeoz/shortcuts-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines
+- Write TypeScript with proper types
+- Follow existing code style
+- Add comments for complex logic
+- Test on both desktop and mobile
+- Update README for new features
+- Check for console errors

 ## License